 Many lawyers who do not find time to exercise have fallen sick due to this prolonged inactive lifestyle.

-- Watch a good legal movie – Movies are great ways to relax.
-The experience is even better when it is a legal movie.
-There are many great legal movies out there that will entertain as well as educate you at the same time.
+Watch an excellent legal movie – Movies are great ways to relax.
+The experience is even better when it is a law movie.
+There are many good law movies out there that will entertain as well as educate you at the same time.

 In conclusion, be patient.
 Success does not come overnight.
 It is the product of a conscious and deliberate hard work.